Important Clinical Trial-Related Terms

 Person's voluntary agreement, based upon adequate knowledge and understanding, to participate in human subjects research or undergo a medical procedure.

 In giving informed consent, people may not waive legal rights or release or appear to release an investigator or sponsor from liability for negligence.
-Go to 21 CFR 50.20 and 50.25
+Go to 21 CFR 50.20

 An administrative body established to protect the rights and welfare of human research subjects recruited to participate in research activities conducted under the auspices of the organization with which it is affiliated.
 The Institutional Review Board has the authority to approve, require modifications in, or disapprove all research activities that fall within its jurisdiction.